 The TG worked to address several of the recommendations outlined in the previous Annual Reports.
-Achievements made during 2020 are as follows:
+Achievements made during CY 2021 are as follows:

-- As part of the continued operation of the NSWP, a total of 1,041 AF of water was delivered to the NMMA during the CY 2020. - A water level transducer and data logger were installed at one of the Key Wells (11N35W22C02) in late 2020. - The TG continued review of the NMMA Monitoring Program to identify additional wells or monitoring points to include, in an effort to better characterize conditions in the shallow aquifer and to fill geographic data gaps associated with shallow and deep aquifers.
-The TG also approached and coordinated with SLO County, which resumed semi-annual monitoring of groundwater levels at a previous Key Well (11N35W23L01).

-- To support certain estimates of groundwater production, the TG updated the classification of land use in the NMMA, which was last categorized in 2014, based on 2020 conditions. - The TG continued tracking, in part through regular communication with San Luis Obispo County, groundwater management activities in groundwater basins adjacent to the SMGB upgradient of the NCMA.
-These activities are being implemented within the Arroyo Grande subbasin under the umbrella of California's Sustainable Groundwater Management Act. - To better support evaluation of the potential for seawater intrusion, this report includes ion ratio time-series data for certain coastal wells and charts of ion ratio time-series data for other coastal wells.
+- As part of the continued operation of the NSWP, a total of 1,064 AF of water was delivered to the NMMA during the CY 2021. - The TG reviewed the NMMA Monitoring Program and identified additional wells or monitoring points to include, in an effort to better characterize conditions in the shallow aquifer and to fill geographic data gaps associated with shallow and deep aquifers. - The TG continued tracking, in part through regular communication with San Luis Obispo County, groundwater management activities in groundwater basins adjacent to the SMGB upgradient of the NCMA.
+These activities are being implemented within the Arroyo Grande subbasin under the umbrella of California's Sustainable Groundwater Management Act.